senzing-garage/senzing-api-server/README.md

         Should be the first and only option if provided.
         Causes the version of the G2 REST API Server to be displayed.
         NOTE: If this option is provided, the server will not start.

+   -readOnly
+        Disables functions that would modify the entity repository data, causing those functions to return a 403 Forbidden response.
+NOTE: this option will not only disable loading data to the entity repository, but will also disable modifications to the configuration even if the -enableAdmin option is provided.

+   -enableAdmin
+        Enables administrative functions via the API server.
+If not specified then administrative functions will return a 403 Forbidden response.

    -httpPort <port-number>
         Sets the port for HTTP communication.
 Defaults to 2080.